chapel-lang/chapel-blog/content/posts/claude-mcp/index.md

 having to read my post and know to say "use the Chapel tools you have", a user might be able to leverage pre-written prompts that include such instructions.

-Another intesting area within MCP is to provide the model with the same IntelliSense that editors enable for their users.
+Another interesting area within MCP is to provide the model with the same IntelliSense that editors enable for their users.
 Both Visual Studio Code and Zed have support for feeding diagnostics into the LLM: